-Possibly unique glass penny from World War II sells for $70k
+Rare glass penny from World War II sells for $70k

 During the war, copper was needed for ammunition.
 The U.S. Mint authorized tests that included making uncirculated pennies from other metals, plastic and rubber.
 The Blue Ridge Glass Co. in Tennessee made experimental pennies using tempered glass.

 The penny’s former owner, Roger Burdette, says the coins’ impressions weren’t precise, their weight and size weren’t uniform and they developed sharp edges.
 He says they were likely destroyed.
-He says only one other glass penny exists, and it is broken.

 Most Read Stories